igormironchik/qgiflib/README.md

 # `GIF` reading and writing library for `Qt`

 In internals this library uses [`giflib`](https://giflib.sourceforge.net/) library.
+No more dependencies.
+All things are done in place.

 This library is just a wrapper to simplify work with `GIFs` in `Qt`.

+This library doesn't allocate more memory then for two complete frames.

+Access time to frames and delays are `O(1)`.
+This is done by storing frames on disk in `PNG` files.

 Interface is quite simple, look.